yuqiii-wang/KnowledgeNotes/languages/java/spring/spring.md

 In the Spring framework, the interface ApplicationContext represents the IoC container.
 The Spring container is responsible for instantiating, configuring and assembling objects known as *beans*, as well as managing their life cycles.

-In order to assemble beans, the container uses configuration metadata, which can be in the form of XML configuration or annotations, such as setting up attributes for this bean in `applicationContext.xml`, which is loaded by `ClassPathXmlApplicationContext`
+In order to assemble beans, the container uses configuration metadata, which can be in the form of XML configuration or annotations, such as setting up attributes for this bean in `applicationContext.xml`, which is loaded by `ClassPathXmlApplicationContext`.

 ```java
 ApplicationContext context
   = new ClassPathXmlApplicationContext("applicationContext.xml");